Yugoslavia in the Eurovision Song Contest 1981: 1981

-The Yugoslav national final to select their entry, Jugovizija 1981, was held on 28 February at the Belgrade TV Studios, and was hosted by Minja Subota and Helga Vlahović.
+TV Belgrade (TVBg) staged the Yugoslav national final, Jugovizija 1981, on 28 February at its television studios in Belgrade, hosted by Minja Subota and Helga Vlahović.
 Sixteen songs made it to the national final, which was broadcast by JRT to all of the regions of Yugoslavia.
-The winner was decided by the votes of eight regional juries (Sarajevo, Skopje, Novi Sad, Titograd, Zagreb, Belgrade, Ljubljana and Pristina).
+The winner was decided by the votes of eight regional juries (Sarajevo, Skopje, Novi Sad, Titograd, Zagreb, Belgrade, Ljubljana, and Pristina).

-The winning entry was "Lejla", performed by Bosnian singer Seid Memić Vajta and composed by Ranko Boban.
+The winning entry was "Lejla", performed by Bosnian singer Seid Memić Vajta and written by Ranko Boban.

 At Eurovision

+The contest was broadcast on TV Beograd 1, TV Zagreb 1, TV Novi Sad, and TV Prishtina, all with commentary provided by Minja Subota and Helga Vlahović, as well as TV Ljubljana 1.

 Yugoslavia performed 7th on the night of the contest, following Denmark and preceding Finland.
 At the close of voting it had received 35 points, placing 15th out of 20 contestants.
 The Yugoslav jury awarded its 12 points to Switzerland.